cylc/cylc-doc/src/suite-design-guide/style-guide.rst

      qux => rose_arch => rose_prune"""

-Whitespace is ignored in graph string parsing, however, so internal graph lines can be indented as if part of the flow.cylc syntax, or even out to the triple quotes, if you feel it aids readability (but watch line length with large indents; see :ref:`Line Length`):
+Whitespace is ignored in graph string parsing, however, so internal graph lines can be indented as if part of the :cylc:conf:`flow.cylc` syntax, or even out to the triple quotes, if you feel it aids readability (but watch line length with large indents; see :ref:`Line Length`):